Ghostrider-DbD-/blckeagles-revisited-RC/README.md

 	Bill (DBD Clan) for example compositions.
 	cyncrwler, Grahamme and many others for help with troubleshooting and testing Brian Soanes for helpful bug fixes, testing, performance fixes and general guidance.
+	Porkeld for CBA compatibility fixes and texting.
+	Thomas_TKO for extensive testing of the editor plugin and many new missions.